Clex1o1/alexander/content/blog/2024-03-29-component-patterns.md

 };
 ```

-You can adjust all the settings you see here; these are the tokens.
+You can adjust all the settings you see here: these are the tokens.
 These tokens are also available in [Figma](https://www.figma.com/) or other design software.
 While there are automated export solutions to extract tokens from design software, I lack experience with them.
 Nonetheless, we use [Tailwind](https://tailwindcss.com/) and always a custom config to create our own design system, which perfectly fits into our workflow.